Japanese nuclear weapons programs: World War II

 The third director of the RIKEN Institute Masatoshi Okochi submitted a report on "Possibility of Uranium Bomb Manufacturing" in May 1941.

 The leading figure in the Japanese atomic program was Yoshio Nishina, a close associate of Niels Bohr and a contemporary of Albert Einstein.
 Nishina had co-authored the Klein–Nishina formula.
 Nishina had established his own Nuclear Research Laboratory to study high-energy physics in 1931 at RIKEN Institute (the Institute for Physical and Chemical Research), which had been established in 1917 in Tokyo to promote basic research.
 Nishina had built his first 26 inch cyclotron in 1936, and another 60 inch, 220-ton cyclotron in 1937.
 In 1938 Japan also purchased a cyclotron from the University of California, Berkeley.

-Dr. Yoshio Nishina completed this "small" cyclotron in 1937, the first cyclotron constructed outside the United States (and the second in the world).
+Yoshio Nishina completed this "small" cyclotron in 1937, the first cyclotron constructed in Japan, and one of the few outside the United States.

 Due to the German-Japanese alliance resulting from Germany's Four Year Plan, Japan and its military had already been pursuing nuclear science to catch up to the West in nuclear technology.
 This allowed for Nishina to introduce quantum mechanics to Japan.

 In 1939, Nishina recognized the military potential of nuclear fission, and was worried that the Americans were working on a nuclear weapon which might be used against Japan.

 In August 1939, Hungarian-born physicists Leo Szilard and Eugene Wigner drafted the Einstein–Szilard letter, which warned of the potential development of "extremely powerful bombs of a new type".

 The United States started the investigations into fission weapons in the United States, which eventually evolved into the massive Manhattan Project, and the laboratory from which Japan purchased a cyclotron became one of the major sites for weapons research.